arobertn/evolutions/README.md

 for the database being used (e.g., `psql` for Postgres).
 Transactionality is therefore under control of the script itself.

+When using MySQL or PostgreSQL (but not Sqlite), the evolutions table is locked when the script starts, so any parallel instances of the script started up will wait until the first one completes, and then will find the evolutions already run and do nothing.

 # Install